v1t3ls0n/search_by_ingredients/docs/README.md

 - **Diets intersect intelligently**: Dynamic, maintainable substitution logic.
 - **Context enhances compliance**: “Use sparingly” and “unsweetened” modifiers bridge gaps.
 - **UI follows intent**: Visual cues reduce cognitive load.
+- **Persistent recipe management**: Automatic database saving with unique ID system prevents duplicates.
+- **Complete workflow**: From search to modification to saving and management.

-This system empowers users—especially those with multiple dietary needs—to cook and eat with confidence and creativity.
+This system empowers users—especially those with multiple dietary needs—to cook and eat with confidence and creativity, while maintaining a complete history of their recipe modifications.

 ---